NicholasLiang/skybox-mre/README.md

-# Skybox MRE App
+# SkyboxMRE App

-Skybox-mre is an MRE app that host a NodeJS server using Mixed Reality Extension(MRE) package to render high quality, seamless 360 image in Altspace VR, a social VR platform, which is developed on Unity Game Engine.
+SkyboxMRE is an MRE app that host a NodeJS server using Mixed Reality Extension(MRE) package to render high quality, seamless 360 image in Altspace VR, a social VR platform, which is developed on Unity Game Engine.

 # How to put the MRE app in Altspace VR?